tuvus/iowa-systems/README.md

 ---
 Growth and SunRotationEffect:

-With SunRotationEffect turned on, plants on the close side of the earth will grow at a rate of 1, and plants halfway between the closest and farthest part on earth will get no growth.
+With SunRotationEffect turned on, plants on the close side of the earth will grow at a rate of 1, and plants on the poles will get little.

-Note: Plants at the poles will always be at a disadvantage if SunRotationEffect is on.

 Without SunRotationEffect turned on all plants will grow at a rate of .5 equally.

+Note: The sun visual will rotate whether the effect is on or off.

 Plants currently have 7 stages:
  * Dead, the plant object is not currently in use